Academic Staff - Dr Min Chen

 Photoregulation and pigment composition

 In addition to chlorophylls, there are two types of pigments found in phototrophs, the polyene pigments known as carotenoids and open chain tetrapyrroles known as bilins.
 Carotenoids function as light-harvesting photopigments in photosynthesis, also have an essential function in light protection against damage from excess excitation energy or reactive oxygen species.
-Bilins are important pigments for light-harvesting function in phycobiliproteins and phycobilisomes and photoregulation/chromatic changes in phytochromes and related proteins.
+Two considering approaches for improving the efficiency of photosynthesis: the expension of solar spectrum using red-shifted chlorophylls (above) and reducing the amount of excess light (Blankenship and Chen 2013, DOI: 10.1016/j.cbpa.2013.03.031).
+The Bilins are important pigments for light-harvesting function in phycobiliproteins and phycobilisomes and photoregulation/chromatic changes in phytochromes and related proteins.
 The latter functions are also performed in non-photosynthetic organisms or tissues.
-We are interested to understand the biochemical mechanisms, such as the types and function of phytochromes and their relationship with photosynthetic reactions, as well as changes in carotenoids and their physiological functions.
+We are interested to understand the biochemical mechanisms, such as the types and function of phytochromes and their relationship with photosynthetic reactions, changes in carotenoids and their physiological functions, as well as the balance between the light-harvesting complexes and reaction centres for maximising photosynthetic efficiency.

 Evolutionary transition from anaerobic to aerobic metabolism